 Review of the new Jerwood Gallery in Hastings for AXISweb in April 2012.
-Gill Hedley is an independent curator, writer and consultant on contemporary visual arts. grand opening new Jerwood Gallery housing exhibitions and their permanent collection
+Gill Hedley is a writer, an independent curator and a consultant on contemporary visual arts. grand opening new Jerwood Gallery housing exhibitions and their permanent collection

 The Jerwood Gallery in Hastings is the latest gallery along England’s south coast.
 Press releases often use a lazy metaphor to describe the line from the Towner at Eastbourne via the De La Warr in nearby Bexhill to the Turner at Margate as a string of pearls.
 In Hastings it is quite appropriate.

 The finance behind the Jerwood Foundation came from John Jerwood who created one of the world’s largest artificial pearl businesses.
 His school friend and legal advisor Alan Grieve has been involved in the Foundation from 1977 as its first director and chairman.